Build Configuration

 These changes must be performed on all workstations of individual developers and other engineers running relevant application builds.
 They must also be performed on any build tool such as Jenkins, TeamCity, GitHub Actions, or other infrastructure that draws in dependencies.

-TO configure any build tool, you must first access credentials from your organization’s repository manager.
+To configure any build tool, you must first access credentials from your organization’s repository manager.

 Cloudsmith